Kaosc/spotify-musics-to-mp3/README.md

  ### FFmpeg (optional)

  There are 2 download options.
-If you like to use "youtube.dl" you need to install FFmpeg.
+If you like to use "yt-dlp" you need to install FFmpeg.

  Installing FFmpeg